akka/akka/akka-docs-dev/rst/scala/stream-rate.rst

 .. includecode:: code/docs/stream/RateTransformationDocSpec.scala#expand-drift

 Note that all of the elements coming from upstream will go through expand at least once.
-This means that the output of this flow is going to report a drift of zero if producer if fast enough, of a larger drift otherwise.
+This means that the output of this flow is going to report a drift of zero if producer is fast enough, or a larger drift otherwise.